Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Experiments

 \subsection{Experimental Settings}

-\paragraph{Implementation Details.} All experiments are implemented in PyTorch and conducted on an NVIDIA GeForce RTX 4090 GPU (24 GB).
+\textbf{Implementation Details.} All experiments are implemented in PyTorch and conducted on an NVIDIA GeForce RTX 4090 GPU (24 GB).
 The learning rate is set to 5e-3, 5e-4, and 5e-5 for supernet training, retraining, and fine-tuning, respectively.
 The supernet and subnet are trained for 600 epochs, the evolutionary search runs for 18 rounds, and the SNN fine-tuning is performed for 100 epochs.
 The networks are optimized using Adam, and the batch size is 96.
-All reported results are averaged over 20 inference runs.
-Following prior works \cite{zhang2023blink, wang2024apprenticeship}, we adopt UAR and WAR to quantitatively evaluate emotion recognition performance.
+Following prior works \cite{zhang2023blink, wang2024apprenticeship}, we adopt UAR and WAR to quantitatively evaluate emotion recognition performance, and all reported results are averaged over 20 inference runs.

+\textbf{Preprocessing.} Event data preprocessing follows prior works~\cite{zhang2023blink,wang2024apprenticeship,wan2025eye}.
+Events are first aggregated into event segments, and the E4-S3 setting is adopted, where Ex-Sy denotes $x$ event frames with a skip interval of $y$ (in 1/30-second units) between frames, yielding a total test duration of $(x + (x - 1) \times y)/30$ seconds.
+All methods are evaluated under this setting, with multiple trials using random start points to ensure robustness.
+The event frames are then concatenated into 4 channels and fed into the network.

-\textbf{Architecture} The stem block consists of two convolutional layers with $3\times 3$ kernel size.
+\textbf{Architecture} The stem block consists of two convolutional layers with $3 \times 3$ kernel size.
 The searched backbone includes $n_l = 2$ macro-block groups, each containing two searchable blocks.
 The first convolution in the stem block takes 4 input channels and outputs 32 channels, and the channel width doubles after each max-pooling layer.
 During the search, $N_{eval}$ and $N_{top}$ are set to 12.
+The factor $\zeta$ in the temporal window is set to 0.5.